Elevation from poverty starts with nurturing care for babies and children.

 I decided to volunteer with one of my teachers, Kathryn Marshall with LSU using my experience in infant and baby massage to benefit babies in orphanages who were not receiving regular touch.
 I provided free training to the staff at the Ministry of Hope baby orphanage, so the babies could receive the vital interaction they were missing.
 The project was a great success and so we started to teach it to mothers in the community combining it with general health education and information on safe motherhood.
 We collected donations in the UK to create "Nurture Packs" with post natal essentials to women at the local birthing clinic.
 We also trained physiotherapists at ABC Health Clinic to facilitate massage sessions for parents and children with special needs.

-My love of the programs led to me becoming a co founder of Love Support Unite by setting up he mother and baby health initiate program.
+My love of the programs led to me becoming a co founder of Love Support Unite by setting up the Mother and Baby Health Initiate Program.
 In 2016 we built a Mother & Baby Hub with Love Support Unite for women to have shelter, a place to learn and to receive health checks.
 This now also used as a nursery school for children and adult literacy centre for mothers.

 The program continues to expand and we now share our training with our charities to reach more parents and babies.